📖This article is part of the complete guide to The Ultimate Guide to SaaS Lead Qualification. Introduction

 A lead that was hot 60 days ago may be cold today.
 Implement time-based decay: reduce scores by 10% per week after the last engagement.
 Re-nurture before re-engaging.

 Warning: Do not set your MQL threshold too low just to hit marketing quotas.
 Low-quality MQLs destroy sales trust and damage pipeline accuracy.
+I've seen teams inflate MQL counts only to find that less than 10% convert to opportunities.

 Frequently Asked Questions